r-smith/vmPing/README.md

 Recent Changes
 --------------
+### Version 1.3.12
+* __New multi-address input.__ Access using the keyboard shortcut F2 or by clicking the option in vmPing's menu.
+This displays a window with a multi-line textbox.
+Type your target addresses one per line or comma-separated, click OK, and vmPing populates with your targets and immediately begins pinging.
+So simple.
+If you have a text file containing addresses, just drag and drop it onto the window.
+* Column count can now be set to anything (within the limits).
+Previously the column count could never be set higher than the number of probes.
+This has always annoyed me.
+Now you can choose any column count and it'll stick.
+An example would be: Two probes.
+Set column count to four. vmPing displays two columns since there's only two probes.
+But as you add more probes, new columns will be made until the four column count is satisfied.
+* Improved drag & drop re-ordering of probes.
+This was a little buggy when first introduced in v1.3.9, but should now perform well.
+Usage: Hovering your mouse over a probe displays the usual probe title bar.
+Click and hold in the title bar area, then drag to the desired new location, and release.
+* Loading a favorite sets the application title bar to the title of the favorite.
+* On the Create New Favorite Set window, you can now drag & drop a text file right onto the list of addresses.
+* Minor UI style changes on the Manage Aliases and Manage Favorites window.

 ### Version 1.3.11
 * The recent drag & drop feature was causing issues.
 Please update to this version if you downloaded 1.3.9-10.
 The drag & drop functionality is still there, but you must click and drag on the bar that appears across the top of each probe window.